Travel advice and information if you're planning a winter sports holiday abroad, including things to do before you go

-Make sure your insurance covers the activities you want to do.
+Make sure your travel insurance covers the activities you want to do.
 Medical costs and returning to the UK unexpectedly can be very expensive.
 Many insurance policies will not cover damage to rental equipment or skiing off-piste without a guide, and many policies require you to wear a helmet at all times.
 Check your policy before you go!

 European Health Insurance Card (EHIC)